L23de/job-app-tracker/README.md

 - [ ] Link the frontend with backend
 - [ ] Deploy to Heroku so it can scale easily and be publicly accessible
 - [ ] Work on extra features
+- [ ] Potentially expand to progress web apps (PWA) and a mobile app

+> Design the app with responsiveness in mind

 ## Features